Qlonever/PCP-OpenMW/README.md

 content=PotentialCharacterProgression.omwscripts
 ```
 ### Requirements
-PCP requires a development build of OpenMW newer than August 2024, or any release newer than 0.48.
+PCP requires OpenMW version 0.49 or later.
 If your version is too old, a warning will appear in the log.
 (Press F10 or check openmw.log)
 ### Compatibility
 Anything that changes the level-up process likely won't work with PCP, but mods that occasionally increase/decrease attributes outside of level-ups are fine.
 Mods changing character creation or skill progression should work too.
-Also, PCP can be added to an existing save without issues.
+PCP can be added to an existing save without issues, but retroactive health calculations won't account for level-ups performed prior to installing it.
+### Known Issues
+Currently, the potential menu can't be bound to controller buttons; this is because the setting uses a custom format.
+This will be fixed when the built-in binding functions support default bindings and allow bindings to be read.
 ### Updating
 Updating this mod on an existing save shouldn't pose any major problems.
 However, if existing mod settings change between versions, you may have to re-configure them.
 An in-game message will inform you if this happens.